-Pursuant to Section 6.9.4(D)(3), buildings, structures, and facilities that are exempt from the Florida Building Code, as amended, including substantial improvement or repair of substantial damage of such buildings, structures and facilities, shall be designed and constructed in accordance with the flood load and flood resistant construction requirements of ASCE 24.
+Pursuant to Section 6.9.4(D)(3), buildings, structures, and facilities that are exempt from the Florida Building structures and facilities, shall be designed and constructed in accordance with the flood load and flood resistant construction requirements of ASCE 24.
 Structures exempt from the Florida Building Code, as amended, that are not walled and roofed buildings shall comply with the requirements of Section 6.9.4(O).